commercialhaskell/stack/doc/topics/lock_files.md

 ~~~

 then Stack will use a lock file in the location `my-stack.yaml.lock`.
 For the
-rest of this document, we'll assume that the files are simply `stack.yaml` and
+rest of this document, we will assume that the files are simply `stack.yaml` and
 `stack.yaml.lock`.

 If the lock file does not exist, subject to Stack's